unasthana/DynamicHedgingDeepRL/README.md

-# DynamicHedgingDeepRL
-Dynamic Hedging on Options Data using Deep Reinforcement Learning
+# Dynamic Hedging of Options Data using Deep Reinforcement Learning